Densaugeo/uploadserver/README.md

 # The server root should not contain the certificates, for security reasons
 cd server-root
-python3 -m uploadserver --server_certificate server.pem --client_certificate client.crt
+python3 -m uploadserver --server-certificate server.pem --client-certificate client.crt

 # Connect as a client
 curl --insecure --cert client.pem https://localhost:8000/